H3XoRuSH/H3XoRuSH/README.md

 ### Hi there 👋

-I am Rae Gabriel E. Samonte.
-A lot of my friends call me "*Gab*".
+Hi, I’m Rae Gabriel E. Samonte, but you can call me **Gab**.

-I am currently taking BS Computer Science in UP Diliman (expected graduation: 2024).

-I love programming.
-I love cats and dogs.
-I love music.

-If you have inquiries/collab ideas/proposals, hit me up on gmail: samontegabriel2001@gmail.com
+I graduated with a BS in Computer Science from the University of the Philippines Diliman.
+I have a passion for programming, especially competitive programming and I regularly participate in Codeforces and AtCoder contests.
+I also enjoy full stack coding, with a particular interest in backend development.
+Additionally, I love cats, dogs and music.

+For any inquiries, collaboration ideas, or proposals, feel free to email me at samontegabriel2001@gmail.com.

 <!--
 **H3XoRuSH/H3XoRuSH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.